tcarroll64/cs3300-002-in-the-air/Documentation/Portfolio Django MVT Documentation.md

   - I linked my GitHub

-  - Once registered, I verify my email and logged into the account.
+  - Once registered, I verified my email and logged into the account.

 - Create a New Replit: